azad6026/nikpro-source/content/blog/manipulate-elements-visually-with-css-transform-explained-with-examples.md

-They tilt an element in one way.In the example below, for the left blue boxes, we skew a 100px x 100px square to the left and right with **skewX **and in the right gray boxes, we skew them with `<strong>skewY.</strong>`
+They tilt an element in one way.In the example below, for the left blue boxes, we skew a 100px x 100px square to the left and right with **skewX **and in the right gray boxes, we skew them with `skewY.`

 ## Rotate transform function